Its728Rishi/SmartContract/README.md

     }
     }

-License
+## License

-.This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.